 - Commission and coordinate new and novel research into media diversity

-The Centre comprises a core group of Sir Lenny Henry and Marcus Ryder, both visiting Professors at BCU, Marverine Duffy who runs the School of Media’s BA Journalism programmes and the Centre’s Director Professor Diane Kemp.
+The Centre comprises a core group of Sir Lenny Henry and Marcus Ryder MBE, both visiting Professors at BCU, Marverine Duffy who runs the School of Media’s BA Journalism programmes and the Centre’s Director Professor Diane Kemp.

-The core group will be supported by a steering group whose composition will reflect the Centre’s focus each year.
+The core group will be supported by an advisory group whose composition will reflect the Centre’s focus each year.